 So what is this divine hue in question?
-It's the Sherwin-Williams pewter green in the emerald satin enamel finish, to be exact, but we think it resembles the color of our favorite silver dollar eucalyptus leaf with that perfect combination of green, blue, and a hint of gray.
+It's Sherwin-Williams' pewter green in the emerald satin enamel finish, to be exact, but we think it resembles the color of a silver dollar eucalyptus leaf with that perfect combination of green, blue, and a hint of gray.
 Henderson tells us she designed the Portland project from L.A., which she says was not easy or something she'd recommend if you're a renovation newbie, but that didn't stop her from creating some renovation magic.

-"I could have made it easier on myself and done something basic and simple, but I wanted this to be special and bold," she explains.
-Well, we have to say, Henderson you nailed this one.
-Read on to hear more about her design process and shop the look to create your own dream kitchen.
+"I could have made it easier on myself and done something basic and simple, but I wanted this to be special and bold," she says.
+Well, we have to say, she nailed this one.

 The entire kitchen was completely renovated from the ground up.
-They kept the floorplan mostly the same but pretty much ripped out the old kitchen to make some major changes.
-The island is much larger and oriented in a different direction, and they reworked the placement of the refrigerator, the wall ovens, and the cooktop.
+They kept the floorplan mostly the same, but now the island is much larger and oriented in a different direction, and they reworked the placement of the refrigerator and the oven.
 New cabinets, appliances, tile, floors, and countertops were also added.

-While Henderson really does love everything about this kitchen, but the on-counter display cabinets are probably her favorite thing about it, along with the gooseneck faucets, and the vintage-inspired range.
+The on-counter display cabinets are probably Henderson's favorite thing about this kitchen, along with the gooseneck faucets and the vintage-inspired range.
 "It's too hard to pick," she says.

 The kitchen is very minimal and streamlined, without a lot of fuss.
 Fashion with function was the philosophy here, and it works.

-Head over to Emily Henderson design to see more of this stunning kitchen.
+Head over to Emily Henderson's site to see more of this stunning kitchen.